 Real/Symbol explores how many communities are surviving processes of development and displacement with symbolic and real acts of defiance and hope.
 These small, simple, poetic, and ordinary acts of defiance include community walks, guerrilla gardening, building knowledge about urban planning and development and bringing back land into community use.
-Real / Symbol asks important questions about how small and symbolic practices of ordinary communities are important tools of survival, repair and change in turbulent times.
+They are important tools of survival, repair and change in turbulent times.
 As theologian Stanley Hauerwas and sociologist Romand Coles state:

 the locus of energies and intelligent visions for such projects are nourished in the textures of relational care for the radical ordinary… the ways in which the inexhaustible complexities of everyday life forever call forth new efforts of attention, nurtured struggle… And we think that nourishing these textures of relational care ought to be a chief aspiration of genuinely revolutionary (which is to say resurrectionary) politics.

 Roman Coles & Stanley Hauerwas, Christianity, Democracy and the Radical Ordinary, (2008)